dtcooper/raspotify/README.md

 Raspotify is primarily intended to be used in a _[headless enviroment](https://en.wikipedia.org/wiki/Headless_computer)_.

-_For desktop OS's (and/or systems with PulseAudio installed) [spotifyd](https://spotifyd.github.io/spotifyd/installation/Raspberry-Pi.html) offers similar functionality, much better PulseAudio compatibility and is a better choice._
+_For desktop OS's [spotifyd](https://spotifyd.github.io/spotifyd/installation/Raspberry-Pi.html) offers similar functionality and is probably a better choice._

 If you're looking for a turnkey audio solution for Raspberry Pi's with Spotify Connect support we recommend [moOde™ audio player](https://moodeaudio.org/).